ksell8/geometry/README.md

 reference tools that can be built and used to understand these topics.
 I am creating it in order to review and Geometry for the MTEL!

 Tools are based on Qt Community Edition.
-For this reason, the project is licensed under the GPL.
+For this reason, the project is licensed under the LGPL.